 Our family particularly enjoys the Duralex brand when it comes to plates, bowls, and slightly larger glasses that we use for smoothies (now that they are a little older and have more control).
 While made from glass in France, they are very durable and have survived many droppings to the floor.
 For foods that may be more difficult to keep on a plate, I’ve used the lids from our 8 ounce Pyrex containers.
 The raised edge really helps prevent the food from spilling onto the table while the girls scoop or spear it.

-During lunch, the girls and I will sit together at their weaning table.
+During lunch, the girls and I will sit together at their weaning table (use code FRENCH10 for a discount).
 If Hubby is home at that time, he will join us there as well.
 They have their placemat (one of their paintings with their place-setting traced on and then laminated for durability), their plate, and fork.
-We often save drinks for afterwards, so that they are able to focus on eating.
-I will often spear their food and place the utensil back on their plate, unless they are attempting to spear it themselves.
+We often save drinks for afterward, so that they are able to focus on eating.
+I will often spear their food and place the utensil back on their plate unless they are attempting to spear it themselves.

-Their table is inviting with pictures that are hung at their level for them to enjoy and a centerpiece, often a plant or holiday/seasonal themed decoration, for their pleasure.
+Their table is inviting with pictures that are hung at their level for them to enjoy and a centerpiece, often a plant or holiday/seasonally themed decoration, for their pleasure.

 Shortly, we will be introducing their knives so that they may spread avocado, peanut butter, or hummus on their toast.
 When the child first begins assisting in cutting foods, we will begin with the egg slicer (this is the one we have, but here is one that is similar) with soft foods.
 A banana slicer is also a common tool that may be used.

 The spreading knives are used just for that, spreading.
 When it is time to introduce more chopping that is independent of the egg or banana slicer, the wavy chopper knife will find a place in their kitchen.
 But more on knives and their use later.